clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 	* Worked together with [@niwinz](https://github.com/niwinz) to make sci.configs upgradable to promesa 10 and 11.
 Many thanks to Andrey for making promesa backward-compatible again, since sci.configs relies on Clojure libraries to be always upgradable without breaking changes.
 - **[nbb](https://github.com/babashka/nbb):** Scripting in Clojure on Node.js using SCI.
 Bumped sci.configs and promesa
 - **[deps.clj](https://github.com/borkdude/deps.clj):** A faithful port of the clojure CLI bash script to Clojure
-	* The tools jar relocated to Github releases so deps.clj was updated to this new location, with backward compatibility
+	* The tools jar relocated to Github releases so deps.clj was updated to this new location, with backward compatibility.
 Per my request, Alex added a .sha256 file to Github releases so the downloaded jar file could be verified against corruption
 - **[SCI](https://github.com/babashka/sci):** Configurable Clojure/Script interpreter suitable for scripting and Clojure DSLs
 	* Clojure compatibility: allow (def foo/foo 1) in namespace foo